About Artworth

 Partnerships

 ArtWorth is a non-profit that generates much of its annual budget from registration fees.
-However, we could never have continued to deliver the programming we do without a number of significant and long-term community partnerships.
+However, we could never have continued to deliver the programming we do without several significant and long-term community partnerships.

 We are very grateful to St. Paul’s United Church for its ongoing support and commitment to the children of Trent Hills.
-We also want to thank St. Andrew’s Presbyterian Church and the Campbellford Rotary Club for allowing us to use their facilities to deliver some programs.
+We also want to thank St. Andrew’s Presbyterian Church and the Campbellford Rotary Club for allowing us to use their facilities to deliver some programs at a reduced cost.

-We wish to acknowledge on-going financial support has come from The Warkworth Community Service Club and for the past several years, the General on Mill Pond in Hastings, has generously supplied the camp t-shirts for all participants.
-We also received donations of art materials from Snapshots in Campbellford and from private individuals including Delphine White and Brad Francis from Art Farm Produce.
+We wish to acknowledge ongoing financial support has come from The Warkworth Community Service Club for the teen leadership program.
+For many years, the General on Mill Pond in Hastings (formerly the General on Main) has generously supplied the camp with t-shirts for all participants.
+We also received donations of art materials from Snapshots in Campbellford and private individuals including Delphine White and Brad Francis.
 Donations of quality art materials are always gratefully received.

-The Campbellford Seymour Community Foundation has been generously providing funding for the salary of the Assistant Camp Coordinator through its Job Opportunities for Youth Fund.
-The Board of local charity, Inresponse, is partnering with ArtWorth and is the charitable grantee with the Foundation.
+The Campbellford Seymour Community Foundation has been providing funding for the salary of the Assistant Camp Coordinator through its Job Opportunities for Youth grants for a number of years.
+The Board of local charity, INNRESPONSE, is an on-going partner with ArtWorth and is the charitable grantee for our funding applications.

 Partners